Advanced-Command-Handler/Advanced-Command-Handler/README.md

 ## Configuration

 To start the bot you have to start with NodeJS the `main.js` file.
-If you want the bot to be sharded, start with le `index.js` file.
+If you want the bot to be sharded, start with `index.js` file.
 There is a config file, `informations/config.json`.
 In `owners` you have to add your ID (in a String).
 You have to add at least one prefix in `prefixes` to start the bot.

 To install `depedencies`, you can simply run `npm install`.